JMencius/pie/README.md

-  --no-indel             Ignore insertion and deletion --no-sv                Ignore structural variant --no-double            Ignore double heterozygous site --verbose              Enable verbose mode, printing parameters and progress to standard output --version              Show the version and exit.
+  --no-indel             Ignore insertion and deletion --no-sv                Ignore structural variant --no-double            Ignore double heterozygous site --no-sort              Do not sort chromosome or regions, directly use the input order --verbose              Enable verbose mode, printing parameters and progress to standard output --version              Show the version and exit.
   -h, --help             Show this message and exit.